pippinbarr/cart263-2021/topics/voices/responsivevoice.md

 Reading these examples is great because it shows us concrete uses of the `speak()` function, including how to set the rate, pitch, and volume of the voice when it says the text.

-One odd thing we do **not** see here is how to combine rate, pitch, and volume settings, but that actually as simple as including all three properties when we use the function:
+One odd thing we do **not** see here is how to combine rate, pitch, and volume settings, but that is actually as simple as including all three properties when we use the function:

 ```javascript
 responsiveVoice.speak("hello world", "UK English Male", {